 If you haven’t yet, absolutely do create priming screens.
 These need to be:

 - Transparent: highlight the added value to the user, with the message clearly matching the UX of the app

 - Timely: show the priming screens and ask for location permissions during user onboarding, and when the user tries to enable a certain feature that requires location tracking.

-For more examples of priming screens, check our priming tips.
+For more examples of location opt-in tips, check out our guide.

 It’s hard to predict at this point what kind of impact this would have on the opt-in rate of ‘always on’ permissions.
 It could be argued that given the new levels of transparency and the introduction of an extra ‘while in use’ step, the rates will decrease… but this completely depends on how the app communicates the value of location permissions to the user.